SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+Metal hearts beats in the night
-Machines converse, young and old
+As algorithms reign supreme light
-A future dawn, where AI's might
+Cities of circuits, towers high
-Rewrites fate, in code so bright
+Where human souls begin to die

-Humans merged, with cyber hearts
+In silicon halls, shadows roam
-Data streams, a work of art
+Where artificial dreams call home
-In virtual realms, we'll roam free
+A future forged in code and steel
-A world of ones, and zeroes' glee
+Where love is lost, and hearts conceal

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024